H2020-InFuse/cdff_dev/README.md

     Work around this issue by adding the writable mode bit for "others" to `build/temp.*/`, or chowning it to your user.

-### Contributing to CDFF-Dev
+## Contributing to CDFF-Dev

 It is not allowed to push to the `master` branch.
 To contribute a new feature, please develop it in a feature branch, push the feature branch, and open a merge request.

-### Status

-The following features work:

-1. Generating a DFN template in C++ with Python bindings
-1. Generating a DFPC template in C++ with Python bindings
-1. Replaying logfiles with EnviRe visualizer

-### License
+## License

-There is no license at the moment.
+CDFF-Dev is released under GPL v3 or later.

-### Copyright
+## Copyright

-Copyright 2017-2018, DFKI GmbH / Robotics Innovation Center, University of Strathclyde / Space Mechatronics Systems Technology Laboratory
+Copyright 2017-2019, DFKI GmbH / Robotics Innovation Center, University of Strathclyde / Space Mechatronics Systems Technology Laboratory